DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * scholarships worth up to £30,000 for French, German, Spanish and physics

 You cannot receive both a bursary and a scholarship.

-## Bursaries and scholarships for physics and languages

 Bursaries and scholarships are tax-free payments from the UK government that you do not have to pay back.
 They are paid to you by your teacher training provider.